HIPAA-focused IT & Security BAA Available

 Yes.
 Incomplete rollouts are common.
 Some practices have partial enrollment, mixed device states, or authentication settings that were enabled without a clear process behind them.
 We help sort out what is already there, what should stay, what should change, and what should be standardized first.

 Absolutely.
-Microsoft 365 management often sits inside broader ongoing support because it touches user access, security, devices, email, file access, and operational continuity.
+Microsoft 365 management often sits inside broader ongoing support because it touches identity, security, devices, email, Teams, SharePoint, file access, and operational continuity.
 If your need extends beyond Microsoft 365 into networks, phones, vendors, workstations, or ongoing support coordination, see our managed IT services page.

 No. Microsoft 365 management supports the technical side of a HIPAA-aligned environment, but it does not replace a full compliance program.
 It is one part of the overall administrative, physical, and technical safeguard picture.
 We help with the operational technology layer that supports that broader work.